 Tuition Assistance Guidelines

-The more places you apply for Tuition Assistance, the more money you can get.
-Even small amounts add up to a lot of help if you apply several places.
+The more places you apply for Tuition Assistance, the more money you can receive.
+Even small amounts add up to a lot of help if you apply to multiple sources.
+Additionally, the CYJ Scholarship Committee takes into account whether an applicant has exhausted his/her resources by applying to ALL available sources when deciding how much CYJ scholarship money to award a family.

 Scholarship deadlines are critical.
-Late applications may be denied or may note be granted if funds have already been distributed.
+Late applications may be denied or may note be granted if funds have already been distributed to other families.

-We provide a top-quality product, and we expect parents to pay as much tuition as they can afford without going into debt.
+Scholarship is a partnership.
+We provide a high-quality product, and we expect parents to pay as much tuition as they can afford without going into debt.

-By request, we can reduce your monthly tuition payments to $100 per child through April.
-However, we encourage you to pay more, so you’re not stuck with a sizable remaining sum due May 15.
+By request, we can reduce your monthly tuition payments to $150 per child through April.
+However, we encourage you to pay more, so you’re not saddled with a sizable balance due May 15.

-If you’re offered more money in Tuition Assistance than you owe, we will refund you the value of the unused assistance.
-The Tuition Assistance process is blind to what you have paid.
+If you’re offered more money in Tuition Assistance than you owe, we will refund you up to the amount you’ve paid out of pocket.
+Tuition Assistance is not limited to your unpaid balance.

 The most important piece of any Tuition Assistance application is the narrative that you write.
 There is often more to the request for scholarship than the numbers show.
-Committees of people make tuition grant decisions and the explanation of your needs and why camp is important to you and your child influences decisions.
+Committees of people spend significant time considering the entire application, but it is usually not until the narrative is read that the committee fully understands why camp is important to you and your child and the financial obstacles you face – which are the largest factors influencing scholarship allocation decisions.

 What do I do first?